Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Abstract

 \section{Abstract}

-LLMs have low GPU efficiency and high latency due to autoregressive decoding.
-Speculative decoding (SD) mitigates this using a small draft model to speculatively generate multiple tokens, which are then verified in parallel by a target model.
-However, when speculation accuracy is low, the overhead from rejected tokens can offset the benefits, limiting SD’s effectiveness, especially at large batch sizes.
+Speculative decoding (SD) improves LLM inference latency by speculatively generating multiple tokens with a small draft model and verifying them with a larger target model.
+However, when speculation accuracy is low, the overhead from rejected tokens can negate its benefits, especially at large batch sizes.

-To address this, we propose Speculative Verification (SV), an efficient augmentation to SD that dynamically predicts speculation accuracy and adapts the verification length to maximize throughput.
-SV introduces a companion model -- a small auxiliary model similar in size to the draft model -- to estimate the alignment between draft and target model distributions. \xxx{By maximizing the information gain from quantifying this alignment,} SV refines verification decisions, reducing wasted computation on rejected tokens and improving decoding efficiency.
-Moreover, SV requires no modifications to the draft or target models and is compatible with existing SD variants.
+We propose Speculative Verification (SV), an efficient augmentation to SD that predicts speculation accuracy and dynamically adapts the verification length to maximize throughput.
+SV introduces a small companion model, similar in size to draft model, to reduce uncertainty in speculation accuracy.
+By exploiting the information gain from observing the companion distribution, SV reduces wasted verification on rejected tokens and improves decoding efficiency.

-We extensively evaluated SV on publicly available LLMs across three NLP tasks using nine combinations of draft, companion, and target models, including 13B--72B target models and three types of variations: base (no finetuning), instruction-tuned, and task fine-tuned.
-Across all experiments and batch sizes (4--80), SV consistently outperforms both SD and standard decoding with the target model.
-It improves SD performance by up to 2$\times$, with an average speedup of 1.4$\times$ in large-batch settings (batch sizes 32–80).
-These results demonstrate SV’s robustness, scalability, and practical utility for efficient LLM inference.
+We evaluate SV across publicly available LLMs on seven NLP tasks using over a hundred combinations of draft, companion, and target models, including 13B--72B target models spanning base, instruction-tuned, and task-specific fine-tuned variants.
+Compared to target-only decoding, standard SD, and state-of-the-art SD variants, SV consistently delivers higher throughput across batch sizes.
+SV improves SD performance by up to 1.9$\times$, with an average 1.4$\times$ speedup at large batch sizes, showing robust and scalable gains for practical LLM inference.